stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-After your first 2 millions, personal finance and money doesn't buy anymore happiness, but purpose and social reward does.
+After your first 2 millions, money won't buy anymore happiness, but purpose and social reward always does.

 &nbsp;